 When you get the chance, take a turn about the Garden of Earthly Delights on a motorcycle.
 In spite of all one’s modern inclinations, gear, and armored getup, it’s hard not to feel like Adam and Eve in the Ecuadorian Amazon.
-Even the remarkably well-maintained roads play into the First Man and First Woman fantasy.
-Signs repeating El Agua es Vida; Cuidelo and El Bosque es Nuestra Pulmon, Water is Life, Care for It and The Forest is Our Lung, line the shoulders, and life crowds every crag in the mountains and jostles for the crisp light of the equator.
+Even the remarkably well-maintained roads play into one’s First Man and First Woman fantasies.
+Signs repeating, El Agua es Vida; Cuidelo and El Bosque es Nuestra Pulmon—Water is Life; Care for It and The Forest is Our Lung—line the shoulders of the highways, and life crowds every crag in the mountains and jostles for the crisp light of the equator.
 Red and yellow flames of Heliconia flowers butt up against purple passiflora and the fragrant amber wood of the Ishpingo, and yuca and bananas and cacao grow abundantly.
 People are relaxed and welcoming, and each creature seems more outlandish than the next.
 The foul-smelling Huatzine birds, the gurgling caiman, the loquacious nutria, the limón-flavored ants, the Anaconda.
-The ghostly, blush-pink dolphins that seemed to materialize from the coffee-colored waters of the Napo.
+The ghostly, blush-pink dolphins that seem to materialize from the coffee-colored waters of the Napo.

 During our tour of Parque Nacional de Yasuní, a protected region of the Ecuadorian Amazon, Nathan and I visited a Kichwa community dolphin reserve.
-There, as we kneeled on wooden docks bright with butterflies, the guardians of the river junction instructed us to slap the surface of the water with our hands, to alert the dolphins of our offerings of freshly-caught piranha, and assured us that they would remain on the lookout for black caiman and anaconda.
-(Hardly ever, they answered, when we asked how frequently the latter two appeared.)
-Eventually, a small, flat, perfunctory-seeming eye, set aside a smooth melon-like head, and a long, cylindrical snout appeared.
-The dolphin’s jaws, bristling sparsely with coarse white hairs, parted gingerly to receive the fish, and then sunk back into the murky depths.
+There, as we kneeled on wooden docks bright with butterflies, the guardians of the river junction instructed us to slap the surface of the water with our hands, to alert the dolphins to our offerings of freshly-caught piranha.
+The two men assured us that they would remain on the lookout for black caiman and anaconda.
+(Hardly ever, they replied, when we asked how frequently the reptiles frequented the area.)
+Eventually, a small, flat, perfunctory-seeming eye, set into the side a smooth, melon-like head, and a long, cylindrical snout appeared.
+The dolphin’s jaws, bristling sparsely with coarse white hairs, parted gingerly to receive our proffered fish, and then sunk back into the murky depths.
 Luís, our guide from the town of Nuevo Rocafuerte, urged me to offer the dolphin my hand.
 Hold it steady, he said, and don’t pull it away.

 I stared at him hard, thinking about my limited medical coverage abroad.